MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/faqs.md

 ## What does Microsoft Search cost?

 Microsoft Search is the search for your Microsoft 365 experience; there is no additional cost to search your data.
-Some features like [Graph Connectors](connectors-overview.md) come with quotas that are included on some [licenses and have additional quota available for purchase](licensing.md).
+Some features like [Graph Connectors](connectors-overview.md) come with quotas that are included on certain [licenses and have extra quota available for purchase](licensing.md).